test-kitchen/kitchen-ec2/README.md

 `.kitchen.yml` file.
 Instead, specify them as environment variables or in the `~/.aws/credentials` file.

+### Instance Login Configuration

+The instances you create use credentials you specify which are *separate* from the AWS credentials.
+Generally, SSH and WinRM use an AWS key pair which you specify.
+You probably set this up in the Initial Setup.

+#### `aws_ssh_key_id`

+The ID of the AWS key pair you want to use.

+The default will be read from the `AWS_SSH_KEY_ID` environment variable if set, or `nil` otherwise.

+#### `transport.ssh_key`

+The private key file for the AWS key pair you want to use.

+#### `transport.username`

+This is not strictly a `driver` thing, but the username is a crucial component of logging in to an instance.
+Different AMIs tend to provide different usernames.

+If you use an official AMI (or create an image with the platform name in the image name), we will use the default username for official AMIs for that platform.

+#### Password

+For Windows instances the generated Administrator password is fetched automatically from Amazon EC2 with the same private key as we use for SSH logins to Linux.

-## Windows Configuration
+### Windows Configuration

-If you specify a platform name of `windows-2012r2` or `windows-2008` Test Kitchen will pull a default AMI out of `amis.json` if one is not specified.
+If you specify a platform name starting with `windows`, Test Kitchen will pull a default AMI out of `amis.json` if one is not specified.

 The default user_data will add any `username` with its associated `password` from the transport options to the Aministrator group.
 If no `username` is